opendatapune/data/README.md

 PMPML static gtfs data as of Jan 2019 : [download zip](http://nikhilvj.co.in/files/pmpml/pmpml-gtfs.zip) (8MB)
 Note: Study [GTFS specifications](https://developers.google.com/transit/) for details about this data's structure

-PMPML vehicle position logs, from 2019-01-19 16:00:39 to 2019-01-27 18:00:30 IST, converted to flat CSV and duplicates removed:
+PMPML vehicle position logs, from 2019-01-19 16:00 to 2019-01-27 18:00 IST, converted to flat CSV and duplicates removed:
  [download .tar.gz of csv](http://nikhilvj.co.in/files/pmpml/pmpml_gpslogs_19.1.19_4pm_to_27.1.19_6pm.tar.gz) (128MB)
-Disclaimer : This is not of all buses/routes, and is primary data put up for analysis, so no guarantees of accuracy.
+Disclaimer : This may not cover all buses/routes, and is primary data put up for analysis, so no guarantees of accuracy.

 Maharashtra Village boundaries : [download zipped shapefile](https://drive.google.com/open?id=0B3gxOiUzXTR-RVdZNXh4X1huUG8)
 Disclaimer: This is gathered from unofficial sources, can be inaccurate.
-Link is posted for purpose of data cleaning.
+Link is posted for purpose of data analysis, auditing by comparing with officially released PDFs, and documentation.

+#### General Disclaimer
+All data files and links posted here are for the purpose of data cleaning, analysis, documentation in hackathon.
+It is not intended for any other purpose, and there is absolutely no guarantee of accuracy or completeness.
+The hackathon activities may end up improving the data in some cases.
+We humbly request people looking for data for commercial / research purposes to go look elsewhere.